 Nowhere is the dominance of single-use plastics and wasteful packaging more obvious than at your local supermarket.
 Make waves in your community by working to get a local supermarket to reduce their use of single-use plastics.

 Fed up with all the plastic straws and utensils at fast food places and cafes?
 Join the growing movement urging establishments to get rid of throwaway plastic products.

 All over the world, towns, cities, and villages are standing up for a plastic-free future by implementing local bans and laws restricting the use of throwaway plastic.
 Be part of this movement by working with your neighbours to get your local government to do the same.

 Everyone loves a cleanup event, so why not take it to the next level?
 Get your community together to clean up a local beach, park, or riverbank — but don’t stop there.
 Go through the single-use plastics collected and identify which companies produced them.
 Let’s hold corporations responsible for their plastic waste!

 You don’t have to go it alone.
-We have a lot of work to do, and we’ll get a lot further — and have more fun — together.
-Get some friends and neighbors together for a plastic-free future!
+We have a lot of work to do, and we’ll get a lot further, and have more fun, if we do it together.
+Get some friends and neighbours together for a plastic-free future!